ansys/pymapdl/doc/source/user_guide/parameters.rst

    >>> mapdl._run('_parameter=123')
    'PARAMETER _PARAMETER =     123.00000000'

-By default, this type of parameters cannot be seen when issuing :attr:`Mapdl.parameters <ansys.mapdl.core.Mapdl.parameters>`.
+By default, this type of parameter cannot be seen when issuing :attr:`Mapdl.parameters <ansys.mapdl.core.Mapdl.parameters>`.
 However, you can change this by setting :attr:`Mapdl.parameters.show_leading_underscore_parameters